 - New knowledge and skills are being acquired or being shared with peers.

-- An assessment activity must be included or there must be significant interaction between the presenter and the learner.
+- A structured assessment task is included to genuinely test participants' understanding of content; or there is significant interaction between the presenter and the participant.

 - Presenters must have appropriate academic, technical or practical expertise.

-Formal CPD activities may fall under five broad categories:
+Formal CPD activities may fall under seven broad categories: